IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 Install the Wheel Package from PyPi*
 ====================================

-To install Dpctl from PyPi*, run:
+To install dpctl from PyPi*, run:

 .. code-block:: bash